Work experience

 How do I evidence my work experience?

-You will be asked to complete an online questionnaire providing details of your work experiences including:
+You will need to complete an online questionnaire with details of your work experiences, including:

-- Any work experiences not evidenced in this way will be excluded and will not count towards the minimum requirement of 70 hours.
+- Experiences without proper evidence will not count towards the minimum 70 hours.

-At the Selection Centre (Multiple Mini Interview) you will be asked to reflect on the work experience you declared to us in the online questionnaire (and provided references for), drawing out what you have learned about your own strengths and areas for development and what is required of someone aiming to be a doctor.
-Acknowledging that you have areas for development is NOT a weakness.
+During your Multiple Mini Interview (MMI), you will be asked to reflect on the work experience you declared in your online questionnaire and for which you provided references.
+You should discuss what you learned about your strengths, areas for development, and the skills and qualities needed to be a doctor.
+Recognising areas for growth is expected and demonstrates self-awareness, it is not a weakness.